nexpy/nexpy/doc/source/pythonshell.rst

                >>> root.lock()

-             This operation does *not* add a file lock.
+             This operation will prevent the current process from writing to the file, but it does *not* add a file lock to prevent I/O conflicts with other processes.

+A new file is created with the same name as the NeXus file, with the additional extension '.lock'.
+Other processes using the *nexusformat* package will wait until the lock is cleared before performing any further I/O operations.
+By default, this lock file is created in the same directory as the NeXus file, but this will fail if the user does not have sufficient permissions to create the file in that directory.
+For this reason, it is possible to define another directory with relaxed group and/or world permissions to store the lock files.

+Configuring File Locks
+^^^^^^^^^^^^^^^^^^^^^^
-To turn on file-locking, call ``nxsetlock`` with the argument set to the number of seconds before an attempt to acquire a lock times out.
-A typical value is 10s and the current value can be read using ``nxgetlock``.
-Then, the same context manager described above will also create and remove the lock file at the beginning and end of the ``with`` clause, respectively.
+File-locking is configured using ``nxsetconfig`` (see next section).
+File locking is enabled by setting a non-zero value for the ``lock`` parameter, which defines the length of time the process will wait before triggering a ``NXLockException`` exception.
+Then, the context manager described above will create and remove the  lock file at the beginning and end of the ``with`` clause, respectively.

   >>> nxgetlock()
   0